-Diagnosis of superficial siderosis is rare.
-It’s so unique in fact if you searched for information on one of the national or international rare disease databases until the last few years it wasn’t listed.
+Superficial siderosis is ultra-rare.
+In fact, if you searched the national or international rare disease databases until the last few years it wasn’t listed.
 We should be glad so few will face a diagnosis of superficial siderosis, but you can’t help but wonder.

 Is there a common thread to be found?

-I find myself thinking about this subject a lot.
+I often find myself thinking about this vey topic.
 Dr. Levy has said they don’t know why some people are overwhelmed by the blood infiltration.
-An unlucky spin of the wheel.
-We’re not medical professionals but what if we brainstorm a little and toss around a few ideas.
+An unlucky spin of the wheel?
+I’m not medically educated but what if I brainstorm and toss around a few ideas?

 First, let’s talk about what we do know.